Skip to main content

 Current medical students and/or medical school graduates interested in applying to the Department of Ophthalmology Residency Program must do so through the SF Match website.
 A completed application and all required supporting documentation must be submitted in order to be considered for an interview.

-In addition, non-U.S. medical graduates must provide an ECFMG Certificate, proof of U.S. clinical experience within the last three years and three letters of recommendation, one of which must be from a preceptor during their U.S. training.
+In addition, non-U.S. medical graduates must provide an ECFMG certificate, proof of U.S. clinical experience within the last three years and three letters of recommendation, one of which must be from a preceptor during their U.S. training.